 O Canada (world showcase) – ‘View the very best Canada has to offer in this circle vision 360 film’ – 14 minutes long.

-Rides – Family Friendly – No height restrictions
+Rides at Epcot – Family Friendly – No height restrictions

 Living with the land (Future world West) FP – This is a sedate boat journey which teaches you all about how we live off the land.
 It was a little boring but Jamie seemed to find it interesting.
 Because the ride is so close to Soarin’ it always seems to have a relatively long queue.
 It was mostly around 30-40mins long and we were glad of our FP as although it’s a relatively long ride it’s not worth queuing for.